 - Neighborhood Watch Programs

 - Other community events such as parades and bridal fairs

 - VIN Etching - For vehicle theft prevention

-If you are interested with the Alumni assisting in your event Click here for the Volunteer Assistance Information & Application Form.
+If you are interested with the Alumni assisting in your event download and return the Volunteer Assistance Information and Application Form (PDF).

-The CPAAA offers college scholarships to students from Victoria County and planning to study criminal justice in college OR the student must be the son, daughter or spouse of an employee of the Victoria Police Department or Victoria County Sheriff’s Department pursuing any major in college.
+The CPAAA offers college scholarships to students from Victoria County and planning to study criminal justice in college OR the student must be the son, daughter or spouse of an employee of the VPD or Victoria County Sheriff’s Department pursuing any major in college.

 The scholarship will only apply for college tuition or books, not conferences or educational trips.